peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.ArgumentNullException:
-BigTagValue is null.
+"bigTagValue" is null.

  * System.ArgumentException:
-BigTagValue is less than 0.
+"bigTagValue" is less than 0.

 <a id="Insert_int_object"></a>
 ### Insert